 I’m not proud of what I’ve done.
 But who am I hurting besides myself?
 So what if I furtively ingest dangerously high levels of glucose and fructose and pump saturated fat and refined flour directly into my bloodstream?
 It’s the only way I know to keep myself tethered to my keyboard to write this crap.
 I would have stopped writing this speech two paragraphs ago if it weren’t for the gummy bears in my pocket that keep me focused.

 Have those banned substances actually improved my writing performance?
 Hard to say.
 But without these raging chemicals stampeding through my brain, how could I have come up with a post about 8,000 drunken U.S. sailors on a mission to capsize Guam?
 Or my post discussing the merits of Jesus Christ vs. the iPad in a side-by-side comparison?
 It was just a matter of time before the authorities connected the dots and figured out I was ingesting excessive levels of dangerous chemicals that were severely impairing my mental faculties and maturity.
-So I’ve decided to come out of the closet, which, by the way, is where I hide my junk food from my wife and kids.
+So I’ve decided to come out of the closet, which, by the way, is where I hide my junk food.

 But the deception does not end there.
 As bad as my substance abuse has been, I have compounded my reckless behavior by perpetuating a litany of lies week after week.
-In the past month alone, I have lied to my readers dozens of times.
 For example:

 - When I wrote that Iranian president Mahmoud Ahmadinejad was in negotiations to appear on Dancing with the Stars, that was a lie.